zeromq/netmq/docs/introduction.md

 Both the `Send` and `Receive` methods are blocking (by default).
 For the receive it is simple: if there are no messages the method will block.
 For sending it is more complicated and depends on the socket type.
 For request sockets, if the high watermark is reached or no peer is connected the method will block.

-You can however call receive or send with the `DontWait` flag to avoid the waiting, make sure to wrap the send or receive with try and catch the `AgainException`, like so:
+You can however call `TrySend` and `TryReceive` to avoid the waiting.
+The operation returns `false` if it would have blocked.

     :::csharp
-    try
-    {
-        var message = client.ReceiveString(SendReceiveOptions.DontWait);
+    string message;
+    if (client.TryReceiveFrameString(out message))
         Console.WriteLine("Received {0}", message);
-    }
-    catch (AgainException ex)
-    {
-        Console.WriteLine(ex);
-    }
+    else
+        Console.WriteLine("No message received");

 ## Bind vs Connect